|

 This crust is simple and easy, but you need to keep everything chilled.

-This recipe makes one single-crust 9-inch pie, but you can easily double it to make a double-crust pie.
+This is a recipe for one pie crust of about 9 inches, but you can easily double it to make a double-crust pie.

 Be sure to use a firm vegan butter and not a soft spreadable one.
 Earth Balance Vegan Buttery Sticks, Miyokos Creamery Unsalted Vegan Butter, or Violife Vegan Butter work well.